tarantool/doc/doc/tooling/tcm/tcm_integrity_check.rst

 Example configuration
 =====================

-Integrity check in TCM can be enabled and customized using several methods.
+Integrity check in |tcm| can be enabled and customized using several methods.
-You can configure it directly in the TCM configuration file or through environment variables when starting the application.
+You can configure it directly in the |tcm| configuration file or through environment variables when starting the application.

 * In configuration file: